Whole Home Standby Generators — Built for South Carolina Life.

 9. Protection Against Power Surges

 When utility power is restored after an outage, it often comes back with a surge — a sudden spike in voltage that can damage or destroy electronics, appliances, and HVAC equipment.
-A standby generator with automatic transfer technology acts as a buffer, protecting your home's sensitive systems from dangerous fluctuations.
+A standby generator with automatic transfer technology acts as a buffer, helping to protect your home's sensitive systems from dangerous fluctuations.

 10. Absolute Peace of Mind — Day or Night